LIBRARY SERVICES MANAGER- Branches

-- Interpersonal skills to work effectively with multilevel, multicultural managers and staff systemwide, elected officials, board members, other City employees, vendors, other agencies, and the public.
+- Ability work effectively with multilevel, multicultural managers and staff systemwide, elected officials, board members, other City employees, vendors, other agencies, and the public.

-- Verbal communication skills to be able to share information in a clear and concise manner.
+- Verbal communication skills to share information in a clear and concise manner.

-- Presentation skills in order to address various audiences, both formal and informal.
+- Presentation skills to address various audiences, both formal and informal.

-- Written communications skills to be able to write clear reports, correspondence, policies, procedures, and articles.
+- Written communications skills to write clear reports, correspondence, policies, procedures, and articles.

-- Analytical, problem-solving, and decision-making skills, as well as sound judgment.
+- Analytical, problem-solving, and decision-making skills; sound judgment.

 - Organizational skills and the ability to manage multiple priorities and meet frequent deadlines.

 - Skill in performing detailed, independent work with a high degree of accuracy.